chsh2/nijiGPen/README.md

 ## Installation

-Requirement: Blender 3.3 ~ 4.2
+Requirement:

-> [!NOTE]
+- Blender 3.3 ~ 4.2, or
-> Currently, the support for Blender 4.3 with Grease Pencil 3.0 is still a work of progress, since massive updates are required.
-The next add-on release is scheduled in early December.
+- Blender 4.3 (experimental)

 Please follow the steps in [this page](https://chsh2.github.io/nijigp/docs/get_started/installation/) to finish the installation.